Pre-development & planning. Community & stakeholder engagement. Local food chain development. Construction support. Project management & compliance.

 • Documented engagement logs for funding and design

-Three people are stacking their hands together at a Construction site as a gesture of unity or teamwork.
+Three construction worker's hands stacked together in a gesture of unity and teamwork.

 Construction Support